Develop-X/AWS/AWS Certified Solutions Architect/03_S3 Object Storage & CDN , Glacier and CloudFront.md

 ## Cross Region Replication

-  - To allow for cross region replication, the **both source and target buckets must have versioning enabled**.
+  - To allow for cross region replication,automatically replicate once data uploaded to one bucket, **both source and target buckets must have versioning enabled**.

   - When cross region replication is enabled, all existing objects in the bucket are not copied over to replica site. **Only Updates to existing objects and newer objects are replicated over**.
 All previous versions of the updated objects are replicated.